henrique3m/SpringBoot-Zuul-App/README.md

-# Spring-boot-app
+# spring-boot-app
-Spring boot and Netflix Zuul application
+Spring boot aplication with HATEOAS (Hypermedia As The Engine Of Application State), Netflix Zuul and Swagger documentation.